lintonmack/course/week9/lesson1_part5.md

 })
 ```

-`item` here refers to a single DOM element from the `listItems` NodeList.
+`item` here refers to a single DOM element from the `toDoItems` NodeList.

 5. Now inside the forEach block, we want to attach a click event listener to each item: